 The North Edinburgh Community Shed is a North Edinburgh Arts project which enables adults living in North Edinburgh to engage in woodwork and other crafting activities.
 Based on the successful Men's Shed movement, but open to all genders, the North Edinburgh Community Shed is a safe and welcoming space where people can come and make and mend stuff for their homes, gardens and communities, can meet friends and make new ones, and have fun while being creative.

 More information can be found at the Shed webpage.

-Members of the Shed at North Edinburgh Arts visited ESTATE Edinburgh, and then took part in a group discussion on their respomse, lead by the Shed co-ordinator, Rik Hodgson, to whom we express our gratitude for providing the contents of this page
+Members of the Shed at North Edinburgh Arts visited ESTATE Edinburgh, and then took part in a group discussion on their respomse, lead by the Shed co-ordinator, Rik Hodgson.

 The following people took part in this chat:

 Penny Donnelly, Bob Graham, Alex French, Richy Pirie, and Dee.